English | Español | Français

 Overview of CBD Activities

-The Conference of the Parties (COP) recognized that perverse incentives harmful for biodiversity are frequently not cost-efficient and/or not effective in meeting social objectives while in some cases use scarce public funds, and urged Parties and other Governments to prioritize and significantly increase their efforts in actively identifying, eliminating, phasing out, or reforming, with a view to minimizing or avoiding negative impacts from, existing harmful incentives for sectors that can potentially affect biodiversity.
+The modalities reflect, to considerable extent, earlier consensus found on incentive measures.
+The Conference of the Parties recognized that 'perverse' incentives harmful for biodiversity are frequently not cost-efficient and/or not effective in meeting social objectives while in some cases use scarce public funds, and urged Parties and other Governments to prioritize and significantly increase their efforts in actively identifying, eliminating, phasing out, or reforming, with a view to minimizing or avoiding negative impacts from, existing harmful incentives for sectors that can potentially affect biodiversity.
+The Conference of the Parties also acknowledged that identifying, eliminating, phasing out, or reforming existing harmful incentives requires:

 • the conduct of careful analyses of available data and